 Three years and a capital campaign later, the Greensboro Children’s Museum opened its doors at 220 N. Church Street on May 15, 1999.

 Jerry Hyman’s service to the community has made a lasting impact.
-In honor and memory of Jerry Hyman, the Museum offered $2.00 admission all day on Friday, January 4, made possible through the generosity of the children and grandchildren of Jerry Hyman.
-To continue Mr. Hyman’s tradition of service, the Greensboro Children’s Museum partnered with The Giving Crusade and Guilford Soil and Water Conservation District to introduce children to causes in their community.
+In honor and memory of Jerry Hyman, the Museum will offer $2.00 admission all day on Friday, January 3, made possible through the generosity of the children and grandchildren of Jerry Hyman.
+To continue Mr. Hyman’s tradition of service, we will collect gently used winter coats, canned goods, and unused toiletries to donate to Backpack Beginnings.